frintjs/frint.js.org/site/content/guides/regions.md

 * Creating and registering Apps
 * Rendering Root Apps

-But we didn't talk about rendering the Apps yet.
+But we didn't talk about rendering the Child Apps yet.

 We do that via `Region` component, that is shipped with `frint-react` package.